 There are many things to look forward to when traveling to a foreign country, such as exploring a new culture, traversing new places, and partaking in exhilarating excursions.
-But, the best part of visiting another country is trying out the traditional cuisine you have never tasted before.
+But, the best part of visiting another country is trying out the traditional cuisine you have never tasted before – Vegetarian Food in Thailand.
 If you are a plant-based eater, you may wonder if you will have access to foods that you can eat when traveling.

 Today’s article will discuss all things vegan and vegetarian in Thailand, such as certain dishes to try and where to find them.
 Additionally, we will explore the commonality and history of plant-based eating in Thailand.